ablodge/amr-utils/README.md

 The advantages of using JSON are:
 - Easy to load and save (No need to write a special script for reading some esoteric format)
 - Can store additional information in a `type` to distinguish different types of alignments
-- Can easily store multiple sets of alignments seperately for comparison without needing to modify an AMR file.
+- Can easily store multiple sets of alignments separately for comparison without needing to modify an AMR file.

 To read alignments from a JSON file do: